 - Take a few deep breaths and imagine yourself in a peaceful, natural setting, like a forest or meadow.

 - Use all of your senses to visualize the setting, paying special attention to the colors, smells, and sounds.
 Do this for several minutes.

 - Count to three and slowly open your eyes.

 When you’re worried, it’s normal to store tension in your muscles.
-A body scan meditation helps you bring your focus back to your physical being so you can start to release the tension you’re holding.
+A body scan meditation can help bring your focus back to your body so you can start to release the stress you’re holding.